 3. Avoid Harsh Discipline

-Children who have experienced trauma, particularly those that have been abused, can be further traumatized by harsh forms of discipline, like spanking.
+Children who have experienced trauma, particularly those who have been abused, can be further traumatized by harsh forms of discipline, like spanking.
 When discipline is necessary, stick to gentler approaches, like taking away electronics.
 Always try to ensure that the punishment is fair and remember to offer praise when they exhibit good behavior.

 4. Support Their Self-Confidence